Alberto024/personal-site/content/about.md

 ## About

-I'm a protein engineer at [Science](https://science.xyz/) working on the interface between synthetic biology, automation, and machine learning.
+I'm a protein designer at [Science](https://science.xyz/) working to engineer better proteins for our [biohybrid neural interface](https://science.xyz/news/biohybrid-neural-interfaces/).
+I am passionate about using proteins for improving human health and environmental sustainability, and I love working at the interface between synthetic biology and machine learning!
 I received a B.S. in chemical engineering and applied math at the University of Nevada, Reno before earning a PhD at the University of California, Berkeley advised by [Jay Keasling](https://keaslinglab.lbl.gov/people/#principal-investigator).
 I was previously at the [Joint Bioenergy Institute](https://www.jbei.org/) engineering polyketide synthases to produce biofuels and bioproducts.
 My work has been generously supported by a [McNair Fellowship](https://mcnairscholars.com/), [NSF GRFP](https://www.nsfgrfp.org/), and [GEM Fellowship](https://www.gemfellowship.org/).

-Outside of the lab, I'm very into powerlifting, exploring nature, and hanging with my dog.
+Outside of the lab, I like lifting weights, exploring nature, and hanging with my dog.

 ## Publications